Sofreh

 If you can get your hands on the books by Parviz Tanavoli—especially his small book The Sofreh of Kamo—I believe it would be a great resource on the topic.

-"Heech" by Parviz Tanavoli
+"Heech" by Parviz Tanavoli |

 "Sofreh" means to spread, to share; as far as I understand, the word refers, points directly both to the cloth and to the act associated with it.
 It’s usually used as a floor covering for a special meal, or sometimes a more casual one—maybe with a friend, somewhere in the desert, directly on the ground, with the sound of camels roaring in the background.
-Some auction houses oddly describe it as a "flour sofreh," though I couldn’t find specific information on that.
-But there must be a reason for that.
-I’ve read somewhere that it could also be used as a cloth for carrying bread, placed on the sides of animals, or even as a proofing cloth for making bread. (completely off topic - I know that if that’s true, it’s very similar to the cloths used by French bakers—they place baguettes, breads, or rolls on a specific cloth that’s never washed, only dried by the oven after each use, as the bacteria living on it contributes to the dough’s flavour.)
+Some auction houses oddly describe it as a "flour sofreh," And although there is strong evidence in certain rite performed and influenced by Zoroastrian tradition - there must be another reason for that.
+I’ve read somewhere that it could also be used as a cloth for carrying bread, or even as a proofing cloth for making bread. (completely off topic - I know that if that’s true, it can be very similar to the cloths used by French bakers—they place baguettes, breads, or rolls on a specific cloth that’s never washed, only dried by the oven after each use, as the bacteria living on it contributes to the dough’s flavour.)

 Now, let’s talk about the shared elements between different types of sofreh and discuss some examples.

 As with many other types of Persian textiles, sofreh starts with a field enclosed by a border, they were usually made in a square shape.
 The field is a space where something happens, it serves as a playground for testing different ideas.
 Sometimes, a dominant object—similar to a medallion—appears within another enclosure.
-This is usually a symbol that might be reminiscent of the eternal fire from Zoroastrian religion (the traditional religion of Persia) and its "fire temples."
+This is usually a symbol that might be reminiscent of the eternal fire from Zoroastrianism (the traditional religion of Persia) and its "fire temples."
 The border, the symbol, and other elements move to the rhythm of zigzags, which is the simplest yet most powerful feature of sofreh and relatively easy to weave—I’ve tried it many times myself.

 What’s most interesting is when this rhythm breaks, going wildly off course, somewhere other textiles or designs rarely venture.
 It’s as if the cloth realizes its full expressive potential.
 Sofreh, a simple or naive type of cloth, allows this freedom—almost anything can happen.
 And contrary to what it might seem at first glance, this is entirely intentional.
 That’s what makes them so unique and why they’re so sought after.
 I’ve tried and will keep trying to recreate this effect, but so far, it’s been nearly impossible for a variety of reasons—mainly the wool I use, but that’s a topic for another time.